HELP US ENCOURAGE FAMILY BONDING BY MAKING A DONATION

-We are asking you to make a contribution to help fund this upcoming trip.
-Funds raised will go directly towards the trip to help cover each families airfare, hotel accommodations, park tickets, and food/beverage.
+Funds raised will go directly towards the trip to help cover each family's airfare, hotel accommodations, park tickets, and food/beverage.
 To the right are suggested donation amounts for your consideration.

 Adventure Is Out There is a non-profit 501(c)(3) national organization and your contribution does qualify as a tax deduction.
 Please consult your tax advisor to determine the deductibility of any contribution.